mjhong0708/amp/docs/useamp.rst

 Note that you can also set a maximum residual of any energy or force prediction with the appropriate keywords above.

-To change how the code manages the regression process, you can use the `Regressor` class.
+To change how the code manages the regression process, you can use the :class:`~amp.regression.Regressor` class.
 For example, to switch from the scipy's fmin_bfgs optimizer (the default) to scipy's basin hopping optimizer, try inserting the following lines before initializing training:

 .. code-block:: python